drivechain-project/drivechain.info/peer-review/index.md

 He refuses to do any background reading or research of any kind.
 If references are supplied to him, he makes absurd complaints about them -- they they are too long, to too short; or take the form of voice when they should be text; or not this kind of text, etc. Worse, he demands that explanations be hand-fed to him personally.

-Jorge repeated misrepresents my disdain for him, as a rejection of peer review in general.
+Jorge repeatedly misrepresents my disdain for him, as a rejection of peer review in general.

 But this is false.
 Several Blockstream associates have been involved, in some manner or another, in an ongoing process of Drivechain peer review.